 Section 3 – Distribution of all other Funds, and Property of no Historical Significance: To be divided equally among: Walter Elwood Museum, Old Fort Johnson, and the Amsterdam Free Library.

 Section 4 – Dissolution, De Facto: Should the membership fail to meet two years consecutively, and it is not possible to convene the Board of Trustees or Executive Committee, all property and funds of this organization will be considered to devise on the Office of the City Historian, or if this position is vacant, the Director of the Montgomery County Department of History and Archives, for appropriate disposition.

-These bylaws were approved at a regular meeting of the membership by a majority vote in April, 2014.
+These bylaws were approved at a regular meeting of the membership by a majority vote on July 19, 2017.